SungardAS/aws-services-billing/README.md

-# Billing Dashboard & Alert System
+# Billing Data Import System

-Billing Dashboard Service to Provide Billing API Interfaces and Generate Billing Alert For Over Charges.

 This creates a Redshift cluster where Billing report data is exported whenever the report is created.